Emerging from lockdown: '46 days in the house was enough' - KVIA

 The Republican-majority Senate will reopen Monday, while the Democrat-controlled House of Representatives stays shuttered.
 Senate Majority Leader Mitch McConnell’s decision to convene 100 senators gives President Donald Trump, a Republican, the imagery he wants of America getting back to work, despite health worries and a lack of testing.

-Elsewhere, the pandemic’s danger remained evident.
-Pakistan followed Russia in reporting its biggest one-day spike in new infections.
+In India, air force helicopters showered flower petals on hospitals in several cities Sunday to thank doctors, nurses and police who have been at the forefront of the battle against the pandemic.
+U.S. Navy and Air Force fighter jets flew over Atlanta, Baltimore and Washington, D.C., on Saturday in honor of health care workers.

-Pakistan announced nearly 1,300 new cases Saturday, raising the total in the country of 220 million people to about 18,000.
-The government has said it might ease controls, but doctors have pleaded for stricter lockdowns, warning an explosion of infections would overwhelm hospitals.
+The number of confirmed cases in India neared 40,000 as the country of 1.3 billion people marked the 40th day of a nationwide lockdown that has upended lives and millions of jobs.
+The official death toll reached 1,301.

-Moscow is considering establishing temporary hospitals at sports complexes and shopping malls to deal with the influx of patients.
-Russia has reported around 125,000 cases and more than 1,200 deaths, but the actual numbers are believed to be much higher because not everyone is tested.
+Russia announced 9,633 new cases Saturday, and Pakistan, nearly 1,300, both one-day highs.
+More than half of Russia’s new cases were in Moscow, which is considering establishing temporary hospitals at sports complexes and shopping malls to deal with the influx of patients.

 The virus has killed more than 240,000 people worldwide, including more than 66,000 in the United States and more than 24,000 each in Italy, Britain, France and Spain, according to a count kept by Johns Hopkins University.
 Health experts warn a second wave of infections could hit unless testing is expanded dramatically.